Watch video: Young orators from Vidya Vanam touch upon all aspects of genetically modified crops in their school's annual debate

 The debate's moderator was actually moderate, and very firm.
 She sat there with a stopwatch and speakers broke off midway through a sentence when she called time.
 We pondered asking the principal of the school if TV anchors could be granted admission in a re-education camp to be run by her students.

 The moderator looks at the clock she is using as a stopwatch, while a debater makes her point

 Many of the debaters here are first-generation English speakers.
 Yet they argued fluently in that language.
-(Full transcript of the GM debate here).
+(The full transcript of the GM debate is here).

 The larger theme of 'Project Day' at the Vidya Vanam school in Tamil Nadu was rice.
 And I learned stuff I'd never known, from a bunch of school kids aged between eight and 13.
 I did not know that the word 'Toyota' - so emblematic of automobile culture - had originated in agriculture.
 That it was originally 'Toyoda' and meant 'fertile' or 'bountiful paddy fields'.
 Or that the company's pioneers had dropped the 'd' and changed it to a 't' in order to delink themselves from the humble world of farming.

-Honda: another poster traces the meaning of 'Honda'
+Another poster traces the unusual meaning of 'Honda'